amirkhojasteh70/Arc-Blog/README.md

 Introducing Arc: The Economic OS for the internet
- Arc x Hibachi: Perpetuals on Arc, With ZK-Verified Settlement Arc x Uniswap🦄 Swap and liquidity infrastructure for Arc Arc 🤝 Turnkey: Wallet and signing infrastructure for builders on Arc Arc Opens Its Code, Its Nodes, and a Formal Path to Break It Before Mainnet The Next Internet Economy, Built on Arc with USDC Building an Autonomous Wallet Agent
+ Arc x Hibachi: Perpetuals on Arc, With ZK-Verified Settlement Arc x Uniswap🦄 Swap and liquidity infrastructure for Arc rc 🤝 Turnkey: Wallet and signing infrastructure for builders on Arc Arc Opens Its Code, Its Nodes, and a Formal Path to Break It Before Mainnet The Next Internet Economy, Built on Arc with USDC Building an Autonomous Wallet Agent